top of page

 University of Vermont

-Population Genetics (Spring 2025);
+Population Genetics (Spring 2026);

 Lecture

-Recitation (pick one):
+Recitation and Code Labs (pick one):

 Course Description: This course explores the dynamics shaping the genetic basis of heritable biological variation, and their importance for understanding the world around us.
 This is critical knowledge for biology professionals since the processes that give rise to colorful animal variation are the same allowing viruses and bacteria to develop antibiotic resistance.
 We will explore the biological and mathematical underpinnings of two major processes in evolution: natural selection and genetic drift, both in the backdrop of other forces that create genomic complexity (e.g., mutation and structured populations).